Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Reduced entropy as a generating function of thermodynamic equilibrium: the second motto

 on $\CL_{\CF;\CS}$.
 In particular, we have $0 = \iota^*d\theta = - \iota^*\omega_0$ which shows that $\CL_{\CF;\CS}$ is a Lagrangian submanifold whose Liouville primitive is given by the function $g$. \end{proof}

-This construction is the coordinate free construction of the local coordinate description, given in the literature (e.g., in \cite{MNSS}), of a thermodynamic equilibrium: The latter construction has been carried out by the Lagrangian multiplier method for the entropy maximum principle.
+This construction is the coordinate free construction of the local coordinate description of a thermodynamic equilibrium given in the literature (e.g., in \cite{MNSS}): The latter construction has been carried out by the Lagrangian multiplier method for the entropy maximum principle.
 For the readers' convenience, we summarize this local coordinate description of thermodynamic equilibrium in Section \ref{sec:review}.

-In the mean time, we now describe our construction of $R_{\CF;\CS}$ more closely in step by step.
-We first recall the definition of the \emph{conormal bundle}.

-\begin{defn} Let $N\subset M$ be a submanifold of $M$.
-Then, its \emph{conormal bundle} $\nu^*N$ is the bundle over $N$ defined by